-From paper-based notebooks to note-taking apps, note-taking has been in use for a long time.
+From paper-based notebooks to digital notes, note-taking has evolved a lot.
 Today, there are enormous tools, but only a few always get to the top.

-Here is an article covering the few best and free note-taking apps for Windows 10 and 11.
+Here is an article covering the few best and most free note-taking apps for Windows 11.

 Google Keep